The Ranch House

 Red Barn Classroom

-The Red Barn is used mainly for one-day classes.
 Classes at the facility usually begin with a lecture and slide presentation, which may last for most of the day (for photo seminars) or for just an hour or so (for birding and natural history classes).
-After presenting the lecture, the instructor advises students where to meet in the ﬁeld.
-Some instructors conduct the ﬁeld portion in the Bear Valley area, while others have participants travel to other locations in the park.
+After presenting the lecture, the instructor advises students where in the field to meet.

 Historic Lifeboat Station at Chimney Rock

 The Point Reyes Lifeboat Station is a National Historic Landmark.
-It is the last remaining example of a rail launched lifeboat station that was common on the Pacific coast.
-Located on Drakes Bay at Chimney Rock, the Lifeboat Station was built in 1927 by the U.S. Coast Guard and contained the crew’s quarters, a large boat bay, and a marine railway system for launching a 36-foot life boat.
+It is the last remaining example of a rail-launched lifeboat station that was common on the Pacific coast.
+Located on Drakes Bay at Chimney Rock, the Lifeboat Station was built in 1927 by the U.S. Coast Guard and contains the crew’s quarters, a large boat bay, and a marine railway system for launching a 36-foot life boat.

 The area around the Lifeboat Station is used by the Marine Mammal Center as a release site for rehabilitated wildlife.
 While staying here some classes are unexpectedly treated to the release of an otter or harbor seal.